Rahulchandnani1/MediaDynoxTask/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Steps to interact and functionalities achieved:
+1 The top navbar is transparent and fixed.
+So, when we scroll down it will also move.
+2 Then the main image will also change after every 3 seconds.
+3 As the app is responsive so for mobile screens instead of navbar items a hamburger icon will be shown which on click show menu and on click of
+  'X' button hide menu.
+4 Then there is image part which will move in right direction when user scroll down and left when user move up.
+5 Then there is a Our International Interior section in which place fontsize increase when we scroll down and decrease when we scroll up.
+6 Then at last there is a footer section.

 ### `npm test`